JonnyBro/beatrun/README.md

 * Quick turnaround only with `Unarmed`.
 * Fixed leaderboard sorting in gamemodes.
 * Fixed grapple usage in courses and gamemodes.
-* Fixed DataTheft crash when touching data bank.
+* Fixed crash in DataTheft when touching data bank.
-* Fixed error when loading course.
+* Fixed error on course load.
 * Fixed collisions issues.
 * Fixed and tweaked player-player weapon damage.
 * Proper Kick Glitch (Like in original ME: https://www.youtube.com/watch?v=zK5y3NBUStc).